FelixHerrmann/FHDiffableViewControllers/README.md

 }
 ```

-Do not forget to register the cell bevor you call `applySnapshot(_:)` the first time!
+Do not forget to register the cell before you call `applySnapshot(_:)` the first time!

 ```swift
 tableView.register(CustomCell.self, forCellReuseIdentifier: "customCell")